 I think we parents know all that, though.
 The trick is how to make it happen with the least amount of resistance and angst from your family members.
 A good place to start is by involving your kids in the planning process (to the degree that makes sense for their respective ages).
 Hopefully the idea of unplugging isn't too hard a sell in the first place!
 But knowing that they have some say in the matter will get you more buy-in, especially with older kids.

 How long should you unplug?
 Every day for two hours?
 Just Christmas day?
 It's up to you and what you think is right for your family.
-Try not to be too ambitious -- for example, going for two weeks without electronics, cold turkey, might be a bit extreme and hard to carry out.

 Another alternative could be designating screen-free zones in your home -- spaces where electronics are off limits.